-Students will receive their certificate and transcript at the ceremony and are congratulated by the Vice Chancellor of UTS.
+Students are congratulated by the Vice Chancellor of UTS.

-Students who are eligible to attend each ceremony (including all prize winners), will receive an invitation by email and post to the Australian address supplied by them to UTS:INSEARCH.
+Students who are eligible to attend each ceremony (including all prize winners), will receive an invitation by email and post to the Australian address supplied by them to UTS Insearch.
 The details of the ceremony will also be available on the student extranet.